WHATS HOT

 Make sure to inform your doctor or chemist if you are pregnant when they are prescribing you any new medications.
 This is important because some medications can be harmful to a developing fetus.

-Vitamin and mineral supplements:
+Vitamin and mineral :

 It’s important to speak with your doctor or midwife before taking any supplements during pregnancy, as some supplements can actually be harmful.
 That said, there are some supplements that are recommended for pregnant .
-Namely, pregnant women should take 10 micrograms of vitamin D each throughout their pregnancy and 400 micrograms of folic acid each day.
+Namely, pregnant women should take 10 micrograms of vitamin D each day throughout their pregnancy and 400 micrograms of each day.
 It’s best to start taking these supplements before conceiving and continue taking them until you’re 12 weeks pregnant.
 However, you should avoid taking vitamin A supplements or any other supplements containing vitamin A.

 Natural remedies: